aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/irsa/index.en.md

 weight : 34
 ---

-### Prerequisites

-This workshop is most suitable for participants who are currently building solutions in AWS using compute and/or container services.

-#### Target Audience

-This workshop is designed for an audience looking to build vulnerability management solutions using AWS services and native controls.
-Technical owners and individual contributors in Platform teams, Security teams, and Cloud Architecture teams can use this workshop to build advanced vulnerability management configurations.

-#### Costs

-In this workshop, you will create various AWS services. **This workshop will not incur any costs when run using AWS Event Dashboard at an AWS Event**.
-If you plan to run the workshop on your own, please make sure to check the [AWS Free Tier](https://aws.amazon.com/free/) page along with the building a cost estimation using the [AWS Pricing Calculator](https://calculator.aws/#/) to understand the spend involved.

-#### Navigating the workshop

-Navigate the workshop using the left navigation bar.
-You can see the range of tasks on the left.

-#### Cleanup

-Use the cleanup page for instructions on how to cleanup after the workshop is completed.

-#### Feedback

-We appreciate your opinion on how to improve this resource!
-If you have any feedback or suggestions for improvement, please email [amazon-eks-security-immersion-day@amazon.com](mailto:amazon-eks-security-immersion-day@amazon.com)
-.

-### IAM Roles for Service Accounts(IRSA)

 #### Why do we need IRSA in the first place?

 Before getting into the details of what is IRSA and how does it work, let us first understand what is the problem statement.